JohannesSeikowsky/css-super-simple/readme.md

 + wrap header in simple_header class: `<div class="simple_header"> ... </div>`
 + wrap elements of page in simple_container class: `<div class="simple_container"> ... </div>`
 + add header links within simple_header
-+ add elements within simple_container
++ add page elements within simple_container
 + be done with it

-The only questions you have to answer are: what links go in the header?
+The only questions you have to answer are: Which links go in the header?
 Which elements constitute the general page content and in which order?
-Optionally the styling are writte to be super-obvious to edit.
-If you want to do that, it's really not painful.
+Optionally the stylings are written to be very obvious to edit.
+If you want to do that, it's designed to not be painful.

 #### Inspiration